-“Even so, I still believe the only way unity and true ahavat Yisrael can be achieved is to believe in one’s heart and to illustrate through one’s actions that family comes first,” Brown wrote.
+“Even so, I still believe the only way unity and true ahavat Yisrael (to love a fellow Jew) can be achieved is to believe in one’s heart and to illustrate through one’s actions that family comes first,” Brown wrote.
 “We are immensely lucky to be part of an extended family that is thousands of years old.
 Religion is a critical glue in keeping family together, but we have to remember that it is not the only glue.
 I mean this as no heresy.
 Being Jewish is a faith, a nationality, an ethnicity, and a layer of identity.
 Whichever layer you choose as your outer garment determines much of what lies beneath.”

 Introduction to Moral Psychology